stephenjohnlimb/boot/K8s.md

 ## Summary

 Kubernetes is a big topic, I've tried to give a sort of overview here, but with some simple practical examples.
-Clearly tinkering around with microk8s and namespaces, services, deployments and pods is a start.
+Clearly tinkering around with microk8s and namespaces, services, deployments and pods is a start, but it's quite along way from production.
+We'd need to think about security, isolation, observations (linkerd/istio), failing nodes/pods, etc.

 I think the biggest thing to wrap your head around is the 'network nature' of Kubernetes, the separate concepts of:
 - Nodes that actually run things